biocypher/biocypher/docs/index.rst

 ==============================================

-Particularly if the data are very extensive (or performance is of the utmost priorty), BioCypher can be used to facilitate a speedy and safe import of the data using the ``neo4j-admin import`` console command. `Admin Import
+Particularly if the data are very extensive (or performance is of the utmost priority), BioCypher can be used to facilitate a speedy and safe import of the data using the ``neo4j-admin import`` console command. `Admin Import
 <https://neo4j.com/docs/operations-manual/current/tutorial/neo4j-admin-import/>`_
 is a particularly fast method of writing data to a newly created graph database